antimof/UxPlay/README.md

 /Library/FrameWorks/GStreamer.framework).
 It is recommended you use GStreamer.framework rather than install Gstreamer with Brew or MacPorts (see later).

-Next install OpenSSL-1.1.1 and libplist:
-MacPorts: "sudo port install openssl liblist-dev "; Brew: "brew install openssl libplist".
-Since the static forms of these libraries are used in the MacOs build, the OpenSSL and libplist packages can be uninstalled after building uxplay
-(so you could just install MacPorts or Brew before building uxplay, and uninstall it afterwards).
+Next install OpenSSL-1.1.1 and libplist:  these can be built from source (see below) but it's easier to get them using MacPorts "sudo port install openssl liblist-dev "or Brew "brew install openssl libplist".
+Since the static forms of the two  libraries wiil used, if you dont have MacPorts or Brew installed, you can just install one of these package-managers before building  uxplay, and uninstall it afterwards if you don't want to keep it.
-Unfortunately, Fink's openssl package currently doesn't supply the static (libcrypto.a) form of the needed library libcrypto, and it does not supply a recent libplist.
+Unfortunately, Fink's openssl11-dev package currently doesn't supply the static (libcrypto.a) form of the needed library libcrypto, and its libplist1 package is too old.

+Finally, build and install uxplay (without ZOOMFIX):
+"cd UxPlay; mkdir build ; cd build ; cmake .. ; make ; sudo make install ".
+.

+The MacOs build uses OpenGL, not X11, to create the mirror display window.
+This has some "quirks": the window title is "OpenGL renderer" instead of the Airplay server name, but it is visible to screen-sharing apps (e.g., Zoom).
+The option -t _timeout_ cannot be used because if the GStreamer pipeline is destroyed while the OpenGL window is still open, and uxplay is left running, a segfault occurs.
+Also, the resolution settings "-s wxh" do not affect the (small) initial mirror window size, but the window can be expanded using the mouse.

+***Building OpenSSL-1.1.1 and libplist from source***

 If you have have the standard GNU toolset (autoconf, automake, libtool, etc.) installed, you can also  download and compile the source code for these libraries from